-Mental Health Connecticut serves over 4,200 individuals in the state of Connecticut.
+Mental Health Connecticut serves nearly 1,000 individuals in the state of Connecticut each and every day.
 MHC cares about the mental health and well-being of every Connecticut resident.
-As advocates, educators and service providers, we at MHC support hope for our clients and our communities across the state.
+As advocates, educators, and service providers, we at MHC support hope for our clients and our communities across the state.
 Please join us in supporting hope by making a donation today.

 “I am learning to be ok with who I am and finding myself thanks to this place and the staff and members.”

 “During the short time that I’ve been attending the Independence Center, I discovered that I am an artist.
 I shared several of my recent drawings and my recovery story for the Celebration of Hope.
 Currently I have been introduced to many new mediums to express myself through art.
 With all of these new mediums being introduced to me my head is exploding with new ideas!”

 Becca Atkins of Artreach, performer at MHC’s 2016 Art of Wellbeing: Laughing for Good